containers/podman-py/CONTRIBUTING.md

   installed, run `tox -e black` to see what changes will be made.
 You can use `tox -e black-format` to update the code formatting prior to committing.
 - Pass pylint
-  - exceptions are possible but you will need to make a good argument
+  - exceptions are possible, but you will need to make a good argument
 - use spaces not tabs for indentation
 - This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps